List of Farid Gabteni’s quotes

 Life is a comedy and a drama, both at the same time; we have to be an actor and a spectator in it, both at the same time.
 (Farid Gabteni)

-God My Master!
-If You Test me, then Make me a patient servant, and if You Fulfil me, then Make me a thankful servant.
+O God, my Master!
+If You test me, make of me a patient servant; and if You fulfil me, make of me a grateful servant.
 (Farid Gabteni)

 Praise to God!
 He has no equal either on the earth or in the heavens.
 Glory to Him!
 He Is Unique, neither three and nor two.
 (Farid Gabteni)